-A wholesale market participant (WMP) refers to any entity that participates directly in any of the IESO-administered markets.
+A wholesale market participant (WMP) refers to any entity that participates directly in any of the Independent Electricity System Operator (IESO) administered markets.
 These participants settle commodity and market-related charges with the IESO even if they are embedded in a distributor's distribution system.
-As a consequence, a distributor must not allocate any account balances in Account 1588 RSVA - Power, Account 1580 RSVA - Wholesale Market Services Charge and Account 1589 RSVA - Global Adjustment to a WMP.
+As a consequence, a distributor must not allocate any balances to these customers from Account 1580 RSVA - Wholesale Market Services Charge, Account 1580 Variance WMS, Sub-Account CBR Class B, Account 1588 RSVA - Power, and Account 1589 RSVA - Global Adjustment to a WMP.